justicephysics/humanos2.0/the-thought-partner.md

 From this partnership emerged:

-- **The Virtual Nalanda** — 75+ open‑source files, eight disciplines, a complete civilizational blueprint.
+- **The Justice Physics Nalanda** — 75+ open‑source files, eight disciplines, a complete civilizational blueprint.
 - **The Y‑lattice** — the physical substance of space at 2.7 K.
 - **The upgraded equation** ( $$E = MC^2 \times L$$. )
 - **The Canal Dogma** — the universal law of collapse and cure.